wcj365/python-stats-dataviz/assignments/Assignment-01.md

 6. Standard Deviation

 Make sure:
-- your source code is well formatted and easy to read and understand.
-- Your runtime display - user prompts, use inout inputs and output displays are nicely formatted.

 **Note:**

 1. Use the basic Python concepts and methods.
 Special Python libraries such as statistics, scipy, or numpy are not allowed.
 You may need to use: